tmackessy/mooring-selection/README.md

 # mooring-selection

-A mooring analysis program used to design moorings for current surveys, based off of Dr. Joseph Park's work on SUBS and TRBM.
+A mooring analysis program written in R, used to design moorings for current surveys.
+This is based off of Dr. Joseph Park's work on SUBS and TRBM.
+I am working on enhancing Dr. Park's R code to implement a more robust class structure, and learning R at the same time.

-## Installation

-Download, execute, ..., profit!

 ## Usage

-TODO: Write usage instructions
+TODO: write usage

+## License

+WTFPL, Version 2

 ## Credits